socketstream/socketstream/README.md

       square: (number, cb) ->
         cb(number * number)

+Refresh your page then type this into the browser console:

+    app.square(25)

+And you will see the following output:

+    25 squared is 625

-That's it!
-Want to see something a bit more advanced?
-How about reverse geocoding using HTML5 geolocation?
+Ready for something a bit more advanced?
+Let's take a look at reverse geocoding using HTML5 geolocation...

 ### Reverse Geocoding Example